cyber-dojo-tools/image_builder/README.md

 Note: There is a circular dependency which can occasionally bite you.
 Suppose image_builder is building the cyberdojofoundation/gcc-assert image.
-It will generate traffic-lights by running start-point files against that a container run from that image using the cyberdojo/runner service.
+It will generate traffic-lights by running start-point files against a container run from that image using the cyberdojo/runner service.
 Now, cyberdojo/runner has its own tests which rely on start-point test-data from a few language+testFrameworks, one of which is gcc-assert, which is, of course, built by image_builder.